David Bowie: A celebration of the much-missed icon

 Is there a film about David Bowie's life?

-There have been several films made about David Bowie's life, with and without the singer's blessing, and there is a film about his music career currently in the works which has been made with the approval of his estate.
+There have been several films made about David Bowie's life, with and without the singer's blessing.
+In 2022, a film about his music career was made and released with the approval of his estate, titled Moonage Daydream.

-Using rare performance footage and unseen footage, the film has been put together by award-winning director Brett Morgen, who describes it as 'an immersive cinematic experience'.
+Using rare performance footage and unseen footage, the film was put together by award-winning director Brett Morgen, who described it as 'an immersive cinematic experience'.

 Watch the Moonage Daydream trailer: